RistoBIn/international-website/src/pages/technologies/edge-intelligence.md

   Edge computing is about processing at the points in the value chain where it is useful and efficient.
-Machine vision and artificial intelligence require a data volume, data quality, and frequency that challenge earlier paradigms such as Cloud computing.
+Machine vision and artificial intelligence require a data volume, data quality, and frequency that challenge earlier paradigms such as cloud computing.
 Instead of transporting all data to the cloud, important processing is done at the edge.
 description: >-
   Edge computing is about processing at the points in the value chain where it is useful and efficient.
-Machine vision and artificial intelligence require a data volume, data quality, and frequency that challenge earlier paradigms such as Cloud computing.
+Machine vision and Artificial Intelligence (AI) require a data volume, data quality, and frequency that challenge earlier paradigms such as cloud computing.
 Instead of transporting all data to the cloud, important processing is done at the edge.
 featuredimage: /img/sealab-value-chain-fpga.jpg
 featuredimageMobile: /img/sealab-value-chain-fpga-mobile.png
 systemOnChip: